0xSero/partisia-docs/docs/smart-contracts/PBC-as-a-second-layer/how-to-deploy-your-second-layer-solution.md

-# How to deploy your own solution with PBC as a second layer
+# How to deploy your second layer solution
 <div class="dot-navigation">
     <a class="dot-navigation__item" href="pbc-as-second-layer.html"></a>
     <a class="dot-navigation__item" href="pbc-as-a-second-layer-live-example-ethereum.html"></a>